Sachin230498/Greenhouse.io-clone/README.md

 # freezing-value-6715
-Greenhouse Software is an American technology company  that provides a recruiting software as a service.

-# grouchy-dinner-9447
 ## Welcome to Greenhouse
 Greenhouse provides a recruiting software as a service.Greenhouse lets companies create a uniform interview procedure so candidates can be judged based on the same rubric.